cobalthq/cobalt-api-docs/cobaltApiDocs/content/main.md

 # Introduction

 Welcome to the [Cobalt.io](https://cobalt.io) public API docs portal.
-You can use our REST API to access information on orgs, assets, pentests, findings and events from our database.
+You can use our REST API to access information on orgs, assets, pentests, findings, and events from our database.
 Our API is currently in BETA and is read-only.

 # Authentication